Tuck · About

 About Tuck

-TL;DR. Tuck is built by Veronata, Inc. — a small US team making a baby monitor that uses two iPhones, works without Wi-Fi, and adds AI lullabies in a family member's voice.
+TL;DR. Tuck is built by Veronata, Inc. — a small US team making a baby monitor that uses two iPhones, works without Wi-Fi, and adds personalized AI lullabies (with your baby's name in the lyrics).
 We're not building medical hardware; we're building thoughtful software that treats parents and babies with respect.

 Why we built Tuck